Truck Accident Settlement Calculator

 How Truck Accident Settlements Are Calculated

 Truck accident settlements follow the same multiplier method as car accidents, but with important differences.
-Commercial trucks carry insurance policies of $750,000 to $5 million (compared to the typical $25,000-$100,000 for personal vehicles), meaning there's significantly more money available for settlements.
+Commercial trucks carry insurance policies of $750,000 to $5 million.
+Personal vehicles typically carry only $25,000 to $100,000.
+This means significantly more money is available for settlements.

-Because truck accidents tend to cause more severe injuries — due to the massive weight difference between a commercial truck (80,000 lbs) and a passenger car (3,500 lbs) — higher severity multipliers are typically applied.
-A moderate truck accident injury might warrant a 4-5x multiplier where a similar car accident injury might only receive 2-3x.
+Truck accidents tend to cause more severe injuries due to the massive weight difference — 80,000 lbs for a commercial truck versus 3,500 lbs for a passenger car.
+As a result, higher severity multipliers are applied.
+A moderate truck injury might warrant a 4-5x multiplier, where a similar car accident injury would only receive 2-3x.

 Average Settlement Amounts by Injury